Anti-Social Behaviour and Crime

 - justifies the restrictions imposed.

-Mid Sussex District Council will consider implementing an order on a case by case basis.
+Mid Sussex District Council will consider implementing an order on a case-by-case basis.
 If an individual breaches an implemented Public Spaces Protection Order they can be issued a Fixed Penalty Notice or be taken to court.

 Safeguarding

-In the course of an investigation, an officer may come across a person whose welfare may raise concerns.
+During an investigation, an officer may come across a person whose welfare may raise concerns.
 Such people may or may not have a direct connection to the case under investigation.
 In any situation it remains a legal duty for officers to ensure that these concerns are properly logged and passed to the relevant agency such as WSCC’s adult social care or children’s services in accordance with Safeguarding Policy & Procedures.

-For more information on Safeguarding please visit: https://www.midsussex.gov.uk/environment/safeguarding-people-at-risk/
+For more information on Safeguarding please visit: https://www.midsussex.gov.uk/environment-net-zero/safeguarding-people-at-risk/

 Useful links